 How can you tell how many mice you have?

 The main indication is if you see an excessive amount of droppings in key areas.
 This could mean that you're sharing your home with more than just one or two mice.
 In fact, the most likely place for you to find droppings is in the kitchen or dining areas where there are likely to be food sources.

 If you’re wondering why you rarely spot mice during the day, it’s because they sleep hidden away in their nests.
 These are generally made of soft materials such as shredded paper, cardboard, insulation, or cotton.
 Mice usually build their nests in undisturbed, enclosed spaces, including unused drawers.
 So always clear out any unused and cluttered storage spaces.

 Are you dealing with unwelcome guests in your backyard too?
-Here's how to get rid of moles without hurting them.
+Here's how to get rid of moles without hurting them or how to get rid of squirrels without hurting them.
 You might also want to check out how to get rid of fruit flies quickly if you find any at home.
 Also find out the 10 things you didn't know you could clean with baking soda and also can I use malt vinegar for cleaning? — here is the best vinegar to clean with.